Maria Montoya Chavez

 Your use of this website and any communications with Sutin, Thayer & Browne law firm through this website do not constitute or create an attorney-client relationship with Sutin, Thayer & Browne.
 You do not have an attorney-client relationship with Sutin, Thayer & Browne and cannot expect Sutin, Thayer & Browne to take any action on your behalf unless and until you and Sutin, Thayer & Browne make an explicit agreement setting forth the scope of representation, the fee arrangement and other relevant matters.
 Any information you send to Sutin, Thayer & Browne law firm through this website is non-confidential and non-privileged.
 Do not send or include any information in your email that you consider to be confidential or privileged.

-MARIA MONTOYA CHAVEZ has been practicing law since 2000 and is a Family Law Specialist board certified by the State Bar of New Mexico.
+MARIA MONTOYA CHAVEZ has been practicing law since 2000.
 She practices exclusively in the area of family law, including divorce, child custody and time sharing, child support, alimony, and the valuation and division of complex assets (professional practices, businesses) in the divorce context.

 Ms. Montoya Chavez has had several collaborative divorce cases in which the parties remained in control of the divorce outcome and out of court.
-She is a member of the New Mexico and Albuquerque Collaborative Practice Groups, where she serves on several committees.
+She is a Board Member of the New Mexico Collaborative Practice Group and member of the Albuquerque Collaborative Practice Group, where she serves on several committees.
 She has been a presenter at various family law and collaborative law seminars, so as to train attorneys in domestic relations matters.

 Ms. Montoya Chavez has particular expertise in same-sex adoption cases whereby, while working with the American Civil Liberties Union, she succeeded in having the Court issue a Temporary Decree of Adoption, as the law does not fully protect a child born into this type of family.
 Ms. Montoya Chavez also has particular expertise in Hague Convention abduction cases, interstate child custody and child support jurisdiction cases.